Meeting and surpassing all audience expectations on a daily basis.

 It's not as though Apple is stiffing America.

-Just and the New York Times has turned on them, and of course, the usual suspects, these know-nothing social do-gooders get all up in arms about human rights abuses, and Apple's killing people.
+And of course, the usual suspects, the know-nothing social do-gooters get all up in arms about human rights abuses and Apple's killing people.

-And uh, there was a story the they polish the back of the iPad, the aluminum case, they polish it, and the dust from the polishing is so fine it can cause explosions.
+There was a story, they polished the back of the iPad, the aluminum case, they polish it, and the dust from the polishing is so fine can cause explosions.

 And it did at one iPad factory, and 63 odd people got injured and so forth.